Can local councils cut energy prices and help you go green?

 We asked our Twitter community if they would leave a larger supplier for a community renewable scheme, or locally-owned provider, and over three-quarters agreed they would.

 But how can locally-owned energy companies succeed in offering ‘fairer’ pricing, where more established players in the energy market have failed?
+And should local authortites be doing the same to encourage people to switch to green energy?

 Back in 2015 Nottingham County Council launched [Robin Hood Energy](https://robinhoodenergy.co.uk/), a local-authority backed energy company that has gone on to become one of the cheapest suppliers in the East Midlands.